-Failure to progress or to achieve the necessary competencies in a clinical rotation, as shown by the clinical evaluation tool, may result in clinical probation.
-A student who displays unsatisfactory behavior or performance, after careful evaluation by the Surgical Technology instructor(s), will be placed on clinical probation.
+Failure to progress or to achieve the necessary competencies in a clinical rotation, as shown by the clinical evaluation or case log tool (tall sheet), may result in clinical probation.
+A student who displays unsatisfactory behavior or performance, after careful evaluation by the Surgical Technology instructor(s), and program director will be placed on clinical probation.
 Probation is a set period during which an unsatisfactory behavior or performance is closely monitored by the instructor with the purpose of correcting the student's inadequacy.

 The student will be counseled by the instructor and given written notice of the probation.
 Recommendations and guidance will be given to the student on how to improve, correct, or achieve satisfactory progress.
 A copy of the probationary form will be placed in the student's record and a copy will be given to the student.
 The written Probation and Misconduct form serves as an official warning.
 If the necessary progress or achievement is not attained by the end of the probationary period, or the student continues to demonstrate unsatisfactory behavior or performance in subsequent clinical experiences, the student may fail the course.
 In addition, he or she may be asked to withdraw from the program, may be withdrawn administratively, or may be terminated from the program.

-The instructor will decide on the length of the probation.
+The instructor or program director will decide on the length of the probation.
 It may extend for the duration of the semester or for the entirety of the program.